nyu-systems/gauntlet/README.md

 is working correctly and to pinpoint the faulty optimization pass if it isn't working correctly.

-### Semantics-Guided Fuzzing
+### Symbolic Execution

-Semantics-guided fuzzing requires the behavioral model or the Tofino compiler to be installed.
+Symbolic execution requires the behavioral model or the Tofino compiler to be installed.
 The correct binaries and include files need to be instrumented in the `check_p4_blackbox.py` file.
 Exact instructions will follow.
 An example command is

      p4c/build/p4bludgeon --output out.p4 --arch v1model && python3 check_p4_blackbox.py -i out.p4 -r
 This sequence of commands will first generate a random program, infer expected input and output values, convert them to a test file (in this case, they are stf files) and finally run a full test.
 If the observed output differs from the expected output, the tool will throw  an error.
 The `-r` flag denotes randomization of the input, it is optional.
-To run semantics-guided fuzzing for the Tofino backend, `sudo` will have to be used.
+To run symbolic execution for the Tofino backend, `sudo` will have to be used.

      p4c/build/p4bludgeon --output out.p4 --arch tna && sudo -E python3 check_p4_blackbox.py -i out.p4 -r -t